 You can purchase the book through the SRSU bookstore or directly through McGraw Hill.
-Make sure that you purchase the "Connect" version of the book if you purchase it directly through McGraw Hill's website.
+You can purchase the paper edition or the eBook edition.
+You DO NOT need access to Connect.

 This link should take you to the school bookstore.